Logmanager documentation

 Setting the DNS servers is necessary for example to get additional info from your messages.

-Proceed with the setting using chapter DNS.
+Proceed with the setting according to chapter DNS.

 Configuring the NTP